 In 2017, banks in Ethiopia faced several challenges, including foreign exchange-related issues and local political unrest.
 Despite the problems, the domestic banking sector posted its highest growth rate in six years, along with accelerated branch expansions.

 For anyone considering a banking career in Ethiopia, this list of banks in Ethiopia is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Dashen Bank was established in 1995 under the NBE’s National Licensing and Supervision of Banking Business Proclamation 84/1994 and the Commercial Code of Ethiopia 1960.
 It is the largest of the private banks in Ethiopia.
 Headquartered in Addis Ababa, the bank oversees 196 branches, 220 ATMs, nine forex bureaus, and 958 POS terminals located throughout the country.

 Revenue: ETB 2.07 billion (2017)

 Cooperative Bank of Oromia commenced banking operations in 2005, focusing on cooperatives and agro-based businesses in Ethiopia.
 Headquartered in Addis Ababa, the bank operates more than 289 branches and employs 3,138 agents across the country.

 Total assets: ETB 10.69 billion (2016)

-Established in 1996, Bank of Abyssinia offers domestic, international, and specialized banking services to public, private, cooperative, NGOs, UN agencies and international organizations across Ethiopia.
-It employs about 5,000 individuals and serves 859,000 account holders.
+Established in 1996, Bank of Abyssinia offers domestic, international, and specialized banking services to public, private, cooperative, NGOs, UN agencies, and international organizations across Ethiopia.
+As one of the biggest banks in Ethiopia, it employs about 5,000 individuals and serves 859,000 account holders.
 Based in Addis Ababa, the bank operates a network of 233 branches and sub-branches, 114 ATMs, and 200 POS terminals.